-- (1) The improvement threshold for the 1997-98 income year is \$89,992. - (2) The \improvement threshold is indexed annually. - (3) The Commissioner must publish before the beginning of each \financial year the \improvement threshold for that year.
+- (1) The improvement threshold for the 1997-98 income year is \$89,992. - (2) The improvement threshold is indexed annually.

+Note: Subdivision 960-M shows you how to index amounts. - (3) The Commissioner must publish before the beginning of each financial year the improvement threshold for that year.